FrankReiser/ReiserRT_CombGenerator/README.md

    ...

    // Move unique pointer into shared pointer which may be referenced numerous times.
-   // This SharedScalarVectorType also makes the data constant.
+   // This CombGeneratorScalarVectorType also makes the data constant.
    // Mutliple references are read only.
-   SharedScalarVectorType sharedMagnitudes{ std::move( magnitudes ) };
+   CombGeneratorScalarVectorType sharedMagnitudes{ std::move( magnitudes ) };

    // Reset a CombGenerator instance.
 It will increment the reference count on this data
    // and maintain it until reset with new data, or destroyed.